Sam Hartman

-Sam Hartman (born July 29, 1999) is an American football quarterback who plays college football for Notre Dame.
-He formerly played for the Wake Forest Demon Deacons where he became the ACC all-time leader in touchdown passes.
+Samuel Hartman (born July 29, 1999) is an American professional football quarterback for the Washington Commanders of the National Football League (NFL).
+He played five seasons of college football for the Wake Forest Demon Deacons, setting several school records and finishing as the all-time passing touchdowns leader in Atlantic Coast Conference (ACC) history.
+He played with the Notre Dame Fighting Irish in 2023 before signing with the Commanders as an undrafted free agent in 2024.

-Early life and high school career
+Early life

 Hartman was born on July 29, 1999, in Charlotte, North Carolina.
-Hartman attended Davidson Day School in Charlotte before transferring to Oceanside Collegiate Academy in Mount Pleasant, South Carolina, where he was a team captain at quarterback.
-In his sophomore and junior seasons at Davidson Day, Hartman threw for 6,388 passing yards and 69 touchdowns, being named first-team all-state as a junior and was given the Charlotte Observer player of the week award four times.
-He also had a game with 563 passing yards, third-highest in county history.
+As a sophomore and junior at Davidson Day School in Davidson, North Carolina, Hartman threw for 6,388 passing yards and 69 touchdowns as a team captain at quarterback, being named first-team all-state as a junior and was given the Charlotte Observer player of the week award four times.

-He transferred to Oceanside for his senior season, and led them to a 7–3 record while throwing for 3,093 yards passing and 29 touchdowns, in addition to nine rushing scores.
+He transferred to Oceanside Collegiate Academy in Mount Pleasant, South Carolina, for his senior season and led them to a 7–3 record while throwing for 3,093 yards passing and 29 touchdowns, in addition to nine rushing scores.
 Hartman was rated the No. 12 pro-style passer in the class of 2018 by 247Sports.com and was a three-star recruit.
-He was featured in the documentary series QB1: Beyond the Lights for his final season in high school.
+He was featured in the documentary series QB1: Beyond the Lights for his senior season.